Jacky Cheung: 1985–1992: Career beginnings and early breakthrough

+1993–1998: Commercial success and on-stage musical

 His subsequent albums included 1993 Me and You (我與你) and 1994 Born to be Wild (餓狼傳說).
-In the 1994 Billboard Music Awards in the US, he was named the most popular singer in Asia.
-He received numerous music awards both in Hong Kong and elsewhere, including the best-selling Chinese singer in the World Music Awards for two consecutive years in 1995 and 1996 held at Monaco.
-Cheung was also elected as one of the world's Top Ten Outstanding Young Persons in 1999.
+In 1994, Billboard Music Awards named him the most popular singer in Asia.
+He received numerous music awards both in Hong Kong and elsewhere, including the best-selling Asian artist in the World Music Awards for two consecutive years in 1995 and 1996 held at Monaco.

 Amongst his hit songs, some of his most famous were "Amour", "Just want to spend my life with you" (只想一生跟你走) and "Goodbye Kiss" (吻别).
-The 1993 album The Goodbye Kiss (吻别) is one of the best-selling Chinese music albums of all time, achieving more sales in Hong Kong, Taiwan and Southeast Asia than ever attained before, with more than 5 million copies sold in 1993, making him one of PolyGram's top 10 artists worldwide that year.
+The 1993 album The Goodbye Kiss (吻别) is one of the best-selling Chinese music albums of all time, achieving more sales in Hong Kong, Taiwan and Southeast Asia than ever attained before.
+More than 4 million copies of the album were sold in 1993, making him one of PolyGram's top 10 artists worldwide that year.
 It made him the first singer with non-Taiwanese citizenship to win Taiwan's Golden Melody Awards.
 The album was also instrumental in helping Cheung break into the mandopop market.
 Due to these great songs and albums, Cheung is generally considered to be the pre-eminent member of the Four Heavenly Kings of Cantopop.
 He is regarded by some sources as the best singer of the four.

 In 1995, Cheung staged his record-breaking 100-show world tour titled "Yau Hok Yau" (友學友), literally a pun of "friendship Jacky Cheung" reusing the same Chinese characters found in his name.
 The tour started with 34 shows from 8 April to 9 June at the Hong Kong Coliseum.
-Then the tour continued at Perth Brisbane Australia and returned to Taipei and mainland China.
+Then the tour continued in Perth and Brisbane, Australia and returned to Taipei and mainland China.
 It then expanded to Madison Square Garden in the US, different parts of Europe, Singapore, India, Malaysia and Japan.
+In 1997, Cheung was named best-selling Chinese singer in the world by Time, which reported record sales of more than 25 million worldwide.